A Rotation-Invariant Framework for Deep Point Cloud Analysis: Method

 \subsection{Considerations for Rotation Invariance}

-For a deep points processing network to be {\em rotation invariant\/}, both the network \emph{inputs} and \emph{operations} should be rotation invariant.
-Hence, before we present the design of our network inputs (Section~\ref{subsec:rir}) and network architecture (Section~\ref{subsec:network}), we first discuss the relevant design considerations that we have taken:
+First of all, a framework is rotation invariant, if both the network inputs and operations are rotation invariant.
+Hence, before we introduce our network inputs (Section~\ref{subsec:rir}) and network architecture (Section~\ref{subsec:network}), we first discuss the relevant design considerations that we have taken: